arnor-sigurdsson/EIR/docs/tutorials/07_multimodal_tutorial.rst

 of the model, and not guaranteed to be true, causal relationships.
 Additionally, this is something that could likely be discovered with simpler methods, such as a logistic regression model.
-However, this is just an example of how to use the SHAP activations to analyze the deep-learning model.
+However, this is just an example of how to use the integrated gradients attributions to analyze the deep-learning model.

 B - Tabular + Text Data